Quantitative stability for the Brascamp-Lieb inequality and moment measures: Introduction

+where $\Cvx_d$ is a suitable space of convex functions, which is in fact much more restrictive than the class of potentials for which Theorem~\ref{thm.brascamp_lieb_quantitative_intro} holds.
+The proof of this identity consists of constructing a sequence of strongly convex potentials whose curvature (strong convexity parameter) vanishes asymptotically and approaches the value $0$ in the infimum above.
+This showcases how the this behavior of the stability constant is closely connected with the ability to deal with convex potentials having flat geometries.

-Our method of proof will be based on the approach of Bobkov and Ledoux \cite{bobkov2000brunn}.
-A main new twist in our proof, however, is the usage of the newly developed \emph{sharp stability estimates} for the Pr\'ekopa-Leindler inequality stemming from the work of A. Figalli, P. van Hintum and M. Tiba \cite{figalli2025sharp}, together with a careful use of the geometry of the functionals involved in order to conclude.
-This explains our result being stated in terms of the $L^1$-topology, which is natural viewing the Brascamp-Lieb inequality as a geometric inequality steaming from Brunn-Minkowski's.
+Our method of proof starts with the approach of Bobkov and Ledoux \cite{bobkov2000brunn}.
+A main new tool in our proof is then the usage of the newly developed \emph{sharp stability estimates} for the Pr\'ekopa-Leindler inequality stemming from the work of A. Figalli, P. van Hintum and M. Tiba \cite{figalli2025sharp}.
+Nonetheless, the method of proof highlighted above only works a priori for a class of slightly more regular convex functions, which satisfy a lower Hessian bound.
+For such classes, we are able to exploit the fact that the moment measure associated with the potential $\varphi$ has full-dimensional support in order to deduce a non-degeneracy condition, which allows us to use a limiting argument to conclude in that case.

+On the other hand, in the general case where no such uniform result is available, we need an approximation result to finish the proof.
+Such a result employs, again, the non-degeneracy of the support of the moment measures at hand in a crucial way, which highlights how deeply our result is connected with the moment measure problem.